 Happy Anniversary Phish: Both Anniversary Video Montages

 Each year on this date we share a look back at the history of Phish through a pair of video montages the band has presented at concerts celebrating their anniversary.
-An upgraded 20th anniversary montage recently surfaced on YouTube and can be viewed below.

-Thirty-three years ago tonight, Phish took the stage for the first time ever at the University of Vermont’s Harris/Millis Cafeteria in Burlington.
+Thirty-six years ago tonight, Phish took the stage for the first time ever at the University of Vermont’s Harris/Millis Cafeteria in Burlington.
 At the time, the group, which consisted of guitarists Trey Anastasio and Jeff Holdsworth, drummer Jon Fishman and bassist Mike Gordon, performed under the name “Blackwood Convention.”
 Little did the handful of attendees know that more than three decades later the band would still be going strong.

 2016 started in an unusual way for Phish as they played five shows in the month of January for the first time since 1990.
 A New Year’s Run that ended on January 2nd was followed a few weeks later by the band’s Mexican debut as they hosted Phish Riviera Maya, their inaugural destination event.
 Summer Tour got off to a memorable start with a show in St. Paul filled with bust outs, but while the run certainly had its moments the tour didn’t match the heights of the previous two summer jaunts.
 The foursome picked up steam as the summer progressed and ended with one of the best runs at Dick’s Sporting Goods Park in Colorado over Labor Day Weekend since the tradition began in 2011.
 Fall Tour 2016 was a winner filled with incredible jams, inventive setlists and a spot-on musical costume of David Bowie’s The Rise & Fall Of Ziggy Stardust And The Spiders From Mars on Halloween in Las Vegas.
 The band will end the year with another New Year’s Run at Madison Square Garden in New York City December 28 – 31.